-With a network of global collaborators, work takes place with UNESCO, the Chinese Ministry of Science and Technology, the Chinese Academy of Social Sciences, the Indian Ministry of External Affairs (RIS), the World Health Organisation (WHO), Action against Hunger, a range of African NGOs, government advisory bodies throughout the world, and a number of leading global academic institutions.
+The Centre has significant expertise in coordinating and participating in European projects, as well as projects funded by other sources (for example, Wellcome Trust, European Research Council).
+Additionally, the global outreach of the Centre is considerable with a network of global collaborators including the World Health Organisation; UNESCO; the Chinese Ministry of Science and Technology; the Chinese Academy of Social Sciences; the Indian Ministry of External Affairs; a range of African NGOs; government advisory bodies throughout the world and a number of leading global academic institutions.

 Professor of Moral Philosophy and Director of Centre